JosinaJose/Portfolio/README.md

 - **Scrum workflow**
 - **User Acceptance Testing**
 - **Mobile and Web Apps**
-- **Experience with SaaS & Wordpress, and basic knowledge in Salesforce**
 -  **Basic knowledge in ETL Testing a using Informatica PowerCenter**

 ## Soft Skills🤝